Overview

 Cultivate children's creativity and logical thinking through science!

-Conventionally, science-related contests for junior and senior high school students are essay-based contests such as the Japan Student Science Award and JSEC, and the hurdles for children to participate are quite high.
+Conventionally, science-related contests for junior and senior high school students are mainly paper reviews, essay-based contests such as the Japan Student Science Award and JSEC, and the hurdles for children to participate are quite high.
 Also, as the first steps in science and technology, the steps named “discovering problems” and “constructing hypotheses that nurture the spirit of science” are extremely important for children, but there is quite few places to announce such themes at the idea stage.
+Therefore, we have established a contest to solicit ideas related to science from middle and high school students who are currently researching science and technology, or who are about to do so, and it will present them opportunities of “meet and discuss” with real researchers.

 Through this contest, we hope to "train young future researchers" in the field of science and technology, provide "a place to develop interest in science and technology at an early stage", and lead to raising the level of "scientific and technological capabilities".